Taking Efforts to Implement the International Convention on the Elimination of All Forms of Racial Discrimination

 The International Convention on the Elimination of All Forms of Racial Discrimination (hereinafter referred to as ICERD) was adopted and opened for signature and ratification by the United Nations General Assembly on December 21st, 1965, and entered into force on January 4th, 1969.
 The ICERD had previously been signed and ratified by the Republic of China (Taiwan) on March 31st, 1966 and November 14th, 1970, respectively.
 It was deposited on December 10th, 1970.
 Taiwan’s ratification of the ICERD entered into force on January 9th, 1971.
-However, the ICERD has never been carried out in Taiwan.
-Therefore, based on the decision made by the 33rd meeting of The Human Rights Advisory Committee under the Presidential Office on September 21st, 2018, the National Immigration Agency has been working on implementing the ICERD and preparing for the first national report which will be reviewed internationally.
+Based on the decision made by the 33rd meeting of The Human Rights Advisory Committee under the Presidential Office on September 21st, 2018, the National Immigration Agency (NIA) has been working on implementing the ICERD and preparing for the first national report which will be reviewed internationally.

 1. Formulating the ICERD Action Plan

 The ICERD Action Plan was approved by the Executive Yuan on May 8th, 2010 and became the foundation to formulate relevant measures and to implement the ICERD accordingly.
 According to the ICERD Action Plan, the first National Report is planned to be issued within three years after the launch of the plan, and the following National Report will be issued every other 4 years with an international reviewing meeting being held.
 The main aspects of the action plan include,